42 Door Types Illustrated Guide

 7. Eight-Panel

 Eight-panel doors have smaller panels than their fewer-panel cousins.
 Eight-panel doors are typically big, heavy, and imposing, especially if they are made of real hardwood.
-They are perfect as front doors, particularly if you prefer the appeal of a large, old-school knocker over a modern doorbell button.
+They are perfect as front doors, mainly if you prefer the appeal of a large, old-school knocker over a modern doorbell button.

 8. Eight-Panel With Glass